intelpro/FCOS_pytorch/README.md

 # FCOS pytorch implementation based on detectron2
-This is repository of my Re-implementation code of FCOS: Fully Convolutional One-Stage Object Detection - ICCV, 2019, pp. 9627-9636
+This is repository of my re-implementation code of FCOS: Fully Convolutional One-Stage Object Detection - ICCV, 2019, pp. 9627-9636
 ### Requirement
 	Ubuntu 16.04
 	Pytorch >= 1.3